Where to get legal help

 The Law Handbook

-The Law Handbook, published by the Fitzroy Legal Service, contains legal information covering many of the common issues which people seek legal advice about, including family law, neighbourhood disputes, contracts, bankruptcy and wills.
-The Law Handbook has been available as a free online resource since 2009.
+The Law Handbook is published by the Fitzroy Legal Service.
+It contains legal information covering many of the common issues which people seek legal advice about, including family law, neighbourhood disputes, contracts, bankruptcy and wills.

 Glossary of legal terms